These is my recipe for easy and quick vegan mini berry Bundt cakes, made with store cupboard ingredients.

 My mini or baby bundts are a simple vanilla batter, studded with jewel-like berries, blueberries and raspberries, staining them in the most beautiful way.
 I left mine un-iced as they are quite sweet, but feel free to add a simple water icing if you want to make them look a little more posh!

-If you don't have mini bundt tins, you can just as easily use a lined muffin tin.
+If you don’t have mini Bundt tins, you can just as easily use a lined muffin tin.
+And if you enjoyed making these Bundt cakes, try my fabulously easy vegan chocolate Bundt cake recipe!

 - Plain flour or use all purpose flour.